-A will executed in a foreign country, complying with the formalities required by the WSL and deposited with a Probate Registry in Cyprus is recognised by the Cyprus courts, as meeting the requirements of the Hague Convention.
+Wills executed in a foreign country, complying with the formalities required by the WSL and deposited with a Probate Registry in Cyprus are recognised by the Cyprus courts.
+The courts also recognise wills that meet the requirements of the Hague Convention.

-Any other will is not accepted, and any property in Cyprus must be administered and devolved according to the laws of intestacy.
+Any other will is not accepted, and any property in Cyprus will devolve and will have to be administered according to the laws of intestacy.